sndwvs/xradio/README.md

 This is an experimental wifi driver for the Orange Pi Zero.
 It is supposed to replace the driver provided by armbian (www.armbian.com) which is not supported anymore.

+UPDATE: armbians current "next" branch supports wlan for the Orange Pi Zero again, [see (https://github.com/armbian/build/commit/dbdf2a0f15aa8a9640460e2e8f4a688028160158)].

 Tested with kernel versions:

 	4.11.3:  does not work, due to kernel error